Liumouliu/deepIBL/README.md

-#  Deep Stochastic Attraction and Repulsion Embedding for Image Based Localization
+# Stochastic Attraction-Repulsion Embedding for Large Scale Localization

+This contains the code and model for training ground-view geo-localization method described in: Stochastic Attraction-Repulsion Embedding for Large Scale Localization, ICCV2019.

 This code is developed based on MatConvNet.